 Old Mahabaleshwar was first discovered by King Singhan who constructed the famous Mahabaleshwar Temple here.
 The 17th Century saw Shivaji Maharaj occupy this area, who built the iconic Pratapgad Fort here.
 Mahabaleshwar later went into the hands of the Britishers around 1819.

-Soon enough, the present Mahabaleshwar which we have all come to know, was discovered, and went by the name – Malcolm Peth.
+Soon enough, the present Mahabaleshwar which we have all come to know was discovered and went by the name – Malcolm Peth.
 Mahabaleshwar is a popular hill station that lies in the Satara District of Maharashtra.
 Located in the gorgeous Western Ghats, it is one of the very few evergreen spots in the world.

 Like many of the other hill stations, Mahabaleshwar too served as a summer get away for the Britishers during the uncomfortable scorching summer periods.
 Mahabaleshwar literally translates to ‘God of Great Power’.
-It is also popularly called the ‘Land of Five River’s at it is at this point that the rivers Venna, Gayatri, Savitri, Koyna and Krishna originate.
+It is also popularly called the ‘Land of Five Rivers' at it is at this point that the rivers Venna, Gayatri, Savitri, Koyna and Krishna originate.

-Surreal Viewpoints, Bewitching Views - Tourist places in and around Mahabaleshwar
+Surreal Viewpoints, Bewitching Views - Tourist Places In And Around Mahabaleshwar

-Mahabaleshwar provides with a host of fantastic sights, to the tune of 30 viewpoints.
+Mahabaleshwar provides a host of fantastic sights to the tune of 30 viewpoints.
 Valleys, forests, waterfalls, rivers, and the flora and fauna – this place will leave you breathless.
-The Wilson Point, or the Sunrise Point is the highest Point in the area.
-The Connaught Peak comes a close second, offering you with a spectacular view of the nearby horizon.
+The Wilson Point, or the Sunrise Point is the highest point in the area.
+The Connaught Peak comes a close second, offering you a spectacular view of the nearby horizon.

 The Elphinstone Point, Marjorie Point, Castle Rock are a few other points that one must not miss, while in Mahabaleshwar.
 Some more points are the Babington Point, Falkland Point, Carnac Point and Bombay Point that offer a panoramic view of the surroundings.

 Don’t forget to check out the legendary Pratapgad Fort built by our very own Shivaji Maharaj.
 Mahabaleshwar is also home to a few ancient temples, with the Mahabaleshwar Temple situated in Old Mahabaleshwar, as the most astounding one.
 The Venna Lake is another major attraction in the vicinity.

 Mahabaleshwar - The 'Green' Side

-The fact that Mahabaleshwar is perched up in the hills prevents it from the scorching summer.
+The fact that Mahabaleshwar is perched up in the hills protects it from the scorching summer.
 The climate in this place is dulcet and inviting all year long.
 With the summers neither being too hot and the winters never being too cold.
 As with any other hill station, the monsoons make for the best time to visit this place.

 The strawberries that Mahabaleshwar is so famous for today, owes it to these prisoners who first inititated its cultivation amongst other items like weaving bamboo baskets and growing red potatoes.
 You cannot go to Mahabaleshwar and not try out the strawberry and mulberry products available there.
 The ‘Strawberry with Cream’ is an absolute must try!

 Mahabaleshwar has an excellent network of airways, roadways and railways.
 If travelling by air, one will have to alight at the Pune Airport and take a cab till Mahabaleshwar.
 Trains are another option that shall drop you at Wathar station, a place close to the hill station.

 Mahabaleshwar - A Tourist's Paradise

 Mahabaleshwar is a tourist's paradise.
 Everyone deserves a break after a hectic week of monotonous work.
 Pack your bags and drive down to Mahabaleshwar.
 Let the cool air and the bewitching sites seduce you into a pleasurable relaxation.
 Whether you are visiting the place for the first time, or are a frequent traveller, Mahabaleshwar will continue to surprise you every time you come here.
-It is unpardonable to miss out on the delicious get away this hill station is!
+It is unpardonable to miss out on the beautiful get away this hill station is.